SiddhantL/SiddhantL.github.io/src/content/work/nested/firestack.md

 FireStack is a productivity dashboard web app designed to help students manage their academic and career goals.
 It centralizes deadlines, to-dos, event calendars, and goal tracking into a responsive, easy-to-navigate interface.

-The app was built using React for the frontend and Node.js with Express for the backend.
+The app was built using React for the frontend and Flask for the backend.
 I implemented full user auth, role-based access control, and modularized the backend into microservices — separating the calendar, notification, and task modules.

 Students could create recurring deadlines, sync with external calendars, and get reminders before key events.
 The app also included a “career mode” feature with resume upload, interview tracker, and resource bookmarking.